ibm-cloud-docs/watsonxdata/spk_qry_server.md

 ## Retrieve the query server connection details
 {: #ret_con_dtls}

 To configure the profile file in dbt tool, you must save the query server connection details.
-See [Retrieve the query server connection details]().

 1. From the **Query servers** tab, select the query server that is in ACTIVE state.
 1. Click the overflow menu against the query server that you select.
 1. Click **View connection details**.
 The Connection details page opens with the profile configuration.
 1. Copy the connection details.
-1. Paste the connection details in the `profiles.yml` file that is located in .dbt of your home directory.

    Alternatively, you can retrieve the connection details from the Connection information page.
 From the navigation menu, go to ConfigurationsConnection informationData Build Tool (DBT).
-For more information, see Data Build Tool.
    {: note}

-## Viewing the Spark query server

 ## Stopping the Spark query server
+{: #stp-spk}

+1. From the Query servers tab, you can view the lat of query servers.
+1. Click the overflow menu against the query server that you select.
+1. Click **Stop**.

-## Integrations supported by the spark query server
+## Integrations supported
+{: #int-spk}

-* Using **Data Build Tool (dbt)** : To work with dbt, see db integration.
+* Using **Data Build Tool (dbt)** : To work with dbt, see [dbt integration](/docs/watsonxdata?topic=watsonxdata-dbt_watsonx_spark_inst).
-* Integration using DBeaver (JDBC clients) : See Connecting to Spark query server by using Spark JDBC Driver.
+* Integration using DBeaver (JDBC clients) : See [Connecting to Spark query server by using Spark JDBC Driver](/docs/watsonxdata?topic=watsonxdata-dbt_watsonx_connt).
-* Using Java (JDBC Client): See Connecting to Spark query server by using Spark JDBC Driver.
+* Using Java (JDBC Client): See [Connecting to Spark query server by using Spark JDBC Driver](/docs/watsonxdata?topic=watsonxdata-dbt_watsonx_connt).
-* Using Python (PyHive JDBC Client): See Connecting to Spark query server by using Spark JDBC Driver.
+* Using Python (PyHive JDBC Client): See [Connecting to Spark query server by using Spark JDBC Driver](/docs/watsonxdata?topic=watsonxdata-dbt_watsonx_connt).